 The trustees have delegated responsibility to the Chief Executive for implementing this safeguarding policy.
 The Chief Executive will be supported by a Safeguarding Group.
-Members of the Safeguarding Group will include the Director of Operations, the International Child Referral Programme (ICRP) Manager and the Lead Trustee for safeguarding.
+Members of the Safeguarding Group will include the Overseas Operations Manager, the Patient Follow Up Manager, the Governance and HR Officer and the Lead Trustee for safeguarding.
 Others may be asked to attend meetings of the Safeguarding Group if particular skills or expertise is required.
 The Chief Executive, together with the Safeguarding Group, will be responsible for: